build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 >🚨**Important:** The order matters, make sure that `language` type is the first slot to be required.

-This bot will invoke a Lambda function as a [dialog code hook](https://docs.aws.amazon.com/lexv2/latest/dg/paths-code-hook.html), to validate user input and to fulfill the intent, for that select Use a Lambda function for initialization and validation (Fig. 7).
+This bot will invoke a Lambda function as a [dialog code hook](https://docs.aws.amazon.com/lexv2/latest/dg/paths-code-hook.html), to validate user input and to fulfill the intent.
+For that, select Use a Lambda function for initialization and validation (Fig. 7).

 ![Slot language](images/fig_7.png) <div align="center">Fig 7.
 Use a Lambda function for initialization and validation. </div>